donpowers/Tic-Tac-Toe-Client/README.md

 1. Build a web Tic-Tac-Toe application from scratch, without a starter codebase
 2. Using my programming skills, map out the game logic for a simple game like Tic Tac Toe
-3. eparate HTML, CSS, and JavaScript files in your application
+3. Separate HTML, CSS, and JavaScript files in your application
 4. Build an application to a spec that someone else gives you
 5. Build a dynamic game that allows two players to compete (bonus: compete from separate devices)
 6. Craft a readme.md file that explains your app to the world